vkbo/novelWriter/README.md

 * `python3-pyqt5` for the GUI
 * `python3-pyqt5.qtsvg` may need to be installed separately
-* `python3-appdirs` for locating the system's config folder
 * `python3-lxml` for writing project files

 These are optional, but recommended: